PAHdb/AmesPAHdbPythonSuite/docs/usage.rst

 =====
 Usage
 =====
+A database (.xml file) is required for complete usage of the AmesPAHdbPythonSuite.
+A few sample dabases are provided with the package installation (located in the *resources*-directory), however a complete database can be obtained from the NASA Ames PAH IR Spectroscopic Database `website. <https://www.astrochemistry.org/pahdb/theoretical/3.20/download/view>`__ following the Database Downloads instructions.

-This is the example contained in example.py located in the examples-directory and shows how the AmesPAHdbPythonSuite is used to display the ('stick') absorption spectrum of coronene (UID=18).
+Below is the example contained in example.py located in the *examples*-directory and shows how the AmesPAHdbPythonSuite is used to display the ('stick') absorption spectrum of coronene (UID=18).

 .. code-block:: python